rutgerfarry/cs325/assignment3/README.md

 The model is split into three parts, with a *linear trend* indicating overall rise in temperature over time, a *seasonal pattern* representing the temperature based on day of the year and a *solar cycle* representing the change in temperature based on Earth's position relative to the sun.

-`T(d)` will be the predicted temperature for that day after the regression coefficients are calculated.
-In this case, `d` should equal the number of days since May 1, 1952 (first day in NOAA data), for example, for today, March 15, 2017, we'd plug in `d = 23695`.
+`T(d)` is the predicted temperature for that day after the regression coefficients are calculated.
+In this case, `d` should equal the number of days since May 1, 1952 (first day in NOAA data).
+For example, if calculating the temperature for today, March 15, 2017, we'd plug in `d = 23695`.

 ### Solution
-The raw output of our program, using Corvallis data downloaded from Canvas on March 15, 2017 is as follows:
+The raw output of our program, using the Corvallis data downloaded from Canvas, is as follows:
 ```bash
 $ python forecast.py Corvallis.csv
 Status: Optimal